 “It’s not going to go away.
 It’s too tempting of a revenue stream,” said the group’s leader Thomas Pyle, a former lobbyist for oil conglomerate Koch Industries.
 “The sheer size of the hole that Washington is in has changed the political dynamic of this issue.
 There’s far too much money.”

-This article appears in the Jan.
-16, 2013, edition of National Journal Daily as Carbon-Tax Talk Has Congress Feeling the Heat.
+This article appears in the January 16, 2013, edition of NJ Daily as Carbon-Tax Talk Has Congress Feeling the Heat.